 To make onboarding a positive customer experience, keep the process as organized as possible.

-Form an onboarding plan by following these steps.
+Form a customer onboarding program by following these steps.
 With a strategy in place, you’ll be set to make your customers feel valued right from the start.

 Decide who will own the onboarding process